ABOUT CROOKED LANE BREWING COMPANY

 Ours is a philosophy of community; of sharing and supporting one another; of families and neighbors joining together.
 Because we’re stronger, more inspired, and just plain happier when we’re together.
-Though our community consists of neighborhood friends for now, we’re ramping it up—applying its core principles to Crooked Lane Brewing Company.
-And we’re saving a stool for you.
+Before building the business, our community consisted of neighborhood friends.
+From this core principle, our brewery community spans out, starting with our caring, connected, and jocular staff.
+We’re proud to maintain the lowest staff turnover in the region.
+Our happy staff, in turn, gathers patrons of every ilk into the Crooked Lane fold, taking the time and effort to grow our community one by one.
+Come visit; you’ll find we’re saving a stool just for you.

-Our neighborhood farming efforts illustrate the Crooked Lane community ideology in practice.
-In winter, each household lays claim to a crop, and by summer we share our harvests.
-Spent grains from the brewing process then feed the community’s egg-producing chickens, or the poultry raised for meat.
-This approach to farming increases our production, and allows us to specialize while vastly diversifying our fresh produce.
-More importantly, it brings us together, culminating in backyard tasting gatherings where we enjoy the harvest while exploring brews, new and old.
+Today, a Crooked Lane collaboration means something altogether different than did before we opened the brewery, but a look-back shows working together is a principle we’ve long lived by.
+Our neighborhood farming efforts illustrated this Crooked Lane ethos in practice.
+Before the brewery overtook our lives, each household laid claim to a crop at winter’s onset, and by summer we shared our harvests.
+Spent grains from the brewing process (then a Psuty garage operation) fed the community’s egg-producing chickens, and the Psuty-Schilling meat poultry.
+This approach to farming increased our production, allowing us to specialize while vastly diversifying our fresh produce.
+More importantly, it brought us together, culminating in backyard tasting gatherings where we enjoyed the harvest while exploring brews, new and old.

-Crooked Lane Brewing Company believes in “local,” and we execute this principle in a number of ways.
-Wherever possible, we buy from within our community, and plan to tap well-loved nearby restaurants to complement our beer with their cuisine at the tavern.
-Our Mandarin IPA fruit comes from Colwell Thundering Herd Ranch in Penryn and we procure our honey for our Honey Wheat Beer from Miller Honey Farms in Newcastle.
+Crooked Lane Brewing Co. believes in “local,” and we execute this principle in a number of ways.
+Wherever possible, we buy from within our community.
+Our Mandarin Pale Ale fruit comes from Colwell Thundering Herd Ranch in Penryn and we procure our honey for our Honey Wheat Beer from Miller Honey Farms in Newcastle.
 Once they’re available, we’ll prioritize locally grown hops.
 In fact, we’re in conversation with area farmers planning to grow hops in the region.
 By supporting nearby businesses, we’re also able to produce beers that represent our region all the more.